MrParalloid/pomme-notes/README.md

 # Pomme Notes
-Latest release: 1.1
+Latest release: 1.2
-Updated: 2025-04-13
+Updated: 2025-04-14

 This is a lightweight subtle theme to harmonize with macOS and iOS environments.
-Some smooth animations are there as well.
+Some smooth animations and smooth fade-ins for embedded PDFs and Images make it look quite pleasing to use.

 This theme respects custom accent color and applies it throughout the theme, including links, checkboxes, and even Iconize's default color.

 Recommended plugins are: